-Sophia was whisked away at birth, and it wasn’t until 3 hours later that I got to see her.
+Sophia has whisked away at birth, and it wasn’t until 3 hours later that I got to see her.
 It was at birth my condition was diagnosed as Placental Abruption.

 Christmas came and went, New Years came and went and our son turned 5 and had his first day in Kindergarten.
 I really don’t remember much about the holiday season; every day was spent in NICU, I just wanted to be next to my girl, to feel helpful as her mother.
 Every morning I felt like I was rushing to get to Sophia.
 I would cry driving to the hospital and as soon as I reached the car park, I would stop, and run through the hospital to get there.
 My life consisted of looking forward to her cares (nappy change, face wash), kangaroo cuddles, pumping every 3 hours, rushing to pick up my son from school and swapping with hubby so he could go to the hospital.

-Most of all, were our fellow NICU parents.
-They were our daily support group, were there to share our sadness, joy, milestones, and anxiety, and were there to share our daily coffee and dinners during quiet time or nurse change over.
+Most of all was our fellow NICU parents.
+They were our daily support group, we’re there to share our sadness, joy, milestones, and anxiety, and were there to share our daily coffee and dinners during quiet time or nurse change over.
 Their strength gave us strength.
 Out of a difficult situation, the positive was, that we met some amazing families, friends that will stay in our hearts and lives forever.
-Ever since our time in NICU, our “NICU family” has remained a constant in our lives, and we couldn’t live without them.
+Ever since our time in NICU, our “NICU Family” has remained a constant in our lives, and we couldn’t live without them.

-We’ve been married almost 9 years.
-My husband has a son Kayden (my stepson) who is 11 and we have together a daughter Camila who is 6 and Amelia whom is 10 months old.
-After Camila we swore of having more children as Camila was born at 30 weeks and had to spend almost 3 months in NICU.
-However I think it was the 5 year itch we decided we wanted to have 1 more, we were devastated that we miscarried at around 10weeks.
+We’ve been married for almost 9 years.
+My husband has a son Kayden (my stepson) who is 11 and we have together a daughter Camila who is 6 and Amelia who is 10 months old.
+After Camila, we swore off having more children as Camila was born at 30 weeks and had to spend almost 3 months in NICU.
+However I think it was the 5-year itch we decided we wanted to have 1 more, we were devastated that we miscarried at around 10weeks.
 We were lucky enough to fall pregnant soon after.
 I was closely monitored weekly due to the risk of premature delivery and miscarriage.
 Pregnancy was normal and I felt great until 26 weeks, my cervix started to open and I was put on light duties.
-I managed to carry to my 34 week check up and that is when my life changed.
+I managed to carry to my 34 weeks check-up and that is when my life changed.
 My OB told me my baby had a growth on its neck and measures around 3cm in addition to high blood pressure.
-I was booked in for ultrasound that afternoon.
-By that evening I was booked in with specialists at the maternal fetal and development centre.
-After many tests and ultrasounds the growth was confirmed at 7cm and I was booked for c-section the following Tuesday.
+I was booked in for an ultrasound that afternoon.
+By that evening I was booked in with specialists at the maternal-fetal and development centre.
+After many tests and ultrasounds, the growth was confirmed at 7cm and I was booked for c-section the following Tuesday.
 We were so worried what our baby would look like, how big the growth was, would it be cancerous and if our baby will survive.

 17 December 2013 Amelia was born.
-She cried with was a great sign that she could breath.
+She cried with was a great sign that she could breathe.
 The growth was so much more than we both imagined and we were lost on what to do from here.
-Amelia was immediately incubated and taken to the NICU.
-By day 2 we were given the all clear of cancer and had the diagnosis of a rare condition called Lymphatic malformation.
-Which is the lymphatic system not forming correctly.
-Currently there is no tests for this, however from my research, she would have always had it but it obviously didn’t appear or grow until the 34 week ultrasound.
+Amelia was immediately intubated and taken to the NICU.
+By day 2 we were given the all-clear of cancer and had the diagnosis of a rare condition called Lymphatic malformation.
+Which is the lymphatic system not forming correctly?
+Currently, there are no tests for this, however, from my research, she would have always had it but it obviously didn’t appear or grow until the 34-week ultrasound.
 We were told that was only 1 Case 12 years ago at the Royal Hospital for Women and treatment is unknown.
 We had the experience of NICU before but Amelia was a totally different experience.
 One great thing about being in the NICU, is that you meet wonderful families and support each other.
 Almost a year on and we are still in contact, we don’t talk regularly but when we see each other it’s as if we saw each other yesterday.
 We have an unspoken understanding.